+Following a report of child-on-child abuse (which includes sexual violence, sexual harassment, upskirting, racism and inappropriate phobic behaviour), a core group of appropriate staff, including a member of the Safeguarding team, Head of Year and Form Teacher/Classteacher/Key worker will make an immediate risk and needs assessment considering:

+- the victim;

-- 2.1 Following a report of child-on-child abuse (which includes sexual violence, sexual harassment, upskirting, rascism and inappropriate phobic behaviour), a core group of appropriate staff, usually the DSL (and/or deputy), Head of Year and Form Teacher will make an immediate risk and needs assessment considering: - the victim: - the alleged perpetrator; - all other children (and if appropriate, staff); - 2.2 The risk assessment will be recorded and kept under review.
-The DSL will consider the following: - the wishes of the victim in terms of how they want to proceed; - the nature of the alleged incident; - the ages of the children involved; - the development stages of the children involved; - any power imbalance between the children; - is the incident a one off or a sustained pattern of abuse; - are there ongoing risks to the victim, other children, or School staff; - contextual safeguarding issues. - 2.3 The DSL should engage with Hertfordshire Children's Services Department (HCSD), the police and specialised services as required, acting in the best interests of the victim and supporting the alleged perpetrator.
-Management options are: - The School manages the incident internally; - Multi-agency early help is provided; - Referral to Hertfordshire Children's Services Department (HCSD); - Reporting to the police (in addition to Hertfordshire Children's Services Department (HCSD). - 2.4 Parents will be contacted following an initial investigation so that the child can be fully supported, unless there is a good reason to believe that by doing so the young person will be placed at risk of harm.
+- · the alleged perpetrator;

+- all other children (and if appropriate, staff);

+The risk assessment will be recorded and kept under review.
+The safeguarding team will consider the following:

+- · the wishes of the victim in terms of how they want to proceed; - the nature of the alleged incident; - the ages of the children involved; - the development stages of the children involved; - any power imbalance between the children; - is the incident a one off or a sustained pattern of abuse; - are there ongoing risks to the victim, other children, or School staff; - contextual safeguarding issues.

+The Safeguarding team should engage with the appropriate local authority, the police and specialised services as required, acting in the best interests of the victim and supporting the alleged perpetrator.
+Management options are:

+- The School manages the incident internally; - Multi-agency early help is provided; - Referral to Hertfordshire Children's Services Department (HCSD); - Reporting to the police (in addition to local authority Children's Services).

+Parents will be contacted following an initial investigation so that the child can be fully supported, unless there is a good reason to believe that by doing so the young person will be placed at risk of harm.